dojo/docs/developer/design/builder.rst

 The build system also supports switches to have the form

-*variable*=*value*
+*variable* = *value*

 This was the form required by the legacy build system released with Dojo v1.6-; it is deprecated in favor of the more-traditional form.

-The build system includes the command switch ``check-args`` which processes the command line, reads all profile, package, dojoConfig, and require resources, and then prints out the raw input and the resulting mixed profile.
+The build system includes the command switch ``--check-args`` which processes the command line, reads all profile, dojoConfig, require, and package resources, and then prints out the raw input and the resulting mixed profile.
 This switch is a great resource for understanding and debugging how a particular build system invocation is consuming the command line.
 For example,